ArbitRandomUser/latexrenderer/readme.md

 * Only works on linux (ymmv on mac , and erm Windows)

 ## How to use ?
-Its fairly bairbones as of now , copy latexrenderer.lua into your computer and load it with `luafile /path/to/latexrenderer.lua` in your init.vim this will probably never become a full fledged plugin.
+It's fairly bairbones as of now , copy latexrenderer.lua into your computer and load it with `luafile /path/to/latexrenderer.lua` in your init.vim this will probably never become a full fledged plugin.

-if succesfully loaded you should have two commands `RenderLatex <size>` , which will scan through your buffer and treating everything between pairs of `$$` as Latex and render it below that line ( does not support inline math), `<size>` specifies the size of the png to render
+If succesfully loaded you should have two commands `RenderLatex <size>` , which will scan through your buffer, treating everything between pairs of `$$` as Latex and render it below that line ( does not support inline math), `<size>` specifies the size of the png to render

 `RemoveLatex` will remove the rendered pngs

 ## Bugs
-for some reason the math cant be the first or the last line :( ,
+For some reason the math cant be the first or the last line :( ,

 ## Misc
 Colors are hardcoded (for fg of gruvbox dark) , you can change it in the line where dvipng is called